VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 This is trivial to compute and differentiate.
 The entropy gradient w.r.t. $\log \sigma_i$ is simply $1$ (increasing $\sigma$ increases entropy).

-**Practical Impact.** In our experiments (§8.5), adding entropy regularization ($\beta=0.01$) was **essential** for stability.
+**Practical Impact.** In our experiments (Section 8.5), adding entropy regularization ($\beta=0.01$) was **essential** for stability.
 Without it, the policy collapsed to deterministic behavior within 500 episodes, achieving poor final performance (~9.0).
 With entropy regularization, the agent maintained exploration and converged to returns ~11.5.

-!!! note "Code ↔ Algorithm (Entropy Regularization)"
+!!! note "Code <-> Algorithm (Entropy Regularization)"
     The entropy bonus [EQ-8.15] is implemented at `zoosim/policies/reinforce.py:180-182`:
     - **Line 132**: `self.entropies.append(dist.entropy().sum())` accumulates entropy per timestep
     - **Line 180**: `entropy_loss = -self.config.entropy_coef * torch.stack(self.entropies).mean()`